blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 ### Play
 The party makes any purchases and hires any hirelings.
 They then embark on their adventure, traveling to the location.
+They leave and return to a guild hall.

 ## Guild Headquarters Upgrades
 Characters can invest their gold into various upgrades to the adventurer's guild